 Coonoor is one hill station that leaves a lasting impression in the minds of a visitor, evoking memories of childhood where things were simpler and filled with wonderment.
-You are lost in awe when you come to this hill station, which is in proximity to the world famous Ootacamund hill station.
-At 1,850 mt above sea level, the overall ambience of this sleepy little town makes one fall in love with it instantly.
+You are lost in awe when you come to this hill station, which is in proximity to the world-famous Ootacamund hill station.
+At 1,850 m above sea level, the overall ambience of this sleepy little town makes one fall in love with it instantly.

-Among the first things you notice on a trip to Chickmagalur is that the tourist crowd incessantly keeps pouring in.
-Even so, the place is maintained in a pristine manner with all the hustle and bustle of visitors not affecting the peace and tranquility of Coonoor, which is another reason why it can be aptly described as a valley that never sleeps.
+Among the first things you notice on a trip to Coonoor is that the tourist crowd incessantly keeps pouring in.
+Even so, the place is maintained in a pristine manner with all the hustle and bustle of visitors not affecting the peace and tranquillity of Coonoor, which is another reason why it can be aptly described as a valley that never sleeps.

-Any visit to Coonoor is incomplete without a ride to the hill station on the Nilgiri Mountain Railroad.
-The train starts from Mettupalayam, climbs uphill all the way to Coonoor and then leads to Ooty.
-The magnificent sights and splendor of nature en-route are sure to leave travellers spellbound.
+Any visit to Coonoor is incomplete without a ride to the hill station on the Nilgiri Mountain Railway.
+The train starts at Mettupalayam, climbs uphill all the way to Coonoor and then leads to Ooty.
+The magnificent sights and splendour of nature en route are sure to leave travellers spellbound.

-Tourists should not miss out visiting Sims Park, Dolphin's Nose, Doorg Fort, Lamb's Rock, Hidden valley, Katary Falls, St George's Church etc., as these are the most important tourist places in Coonoor.
+Tourists should not miss out on visiting Sim's Park, Dolphin's Nose, Droog Fort, Lamb's Rock, Hidden Valley, Katary Falls, St George's Church, etc. as these are the most important tourist places in Coonoor.

 The economy of Coonoor is mostly based on the flourishing tea trade.
-Most of the local population depends on the cultivation, processing and sale of tea for their subsistence.
-Homemade chocolate is another specialty of the Nilgiris, and Coonoor is no exception.
-You can get homemade chocolates at every other street of Coonoor, and they are not to be missed.
+Most of the local population depends on the cultivation, processing and selling of tea for their subsistence.
+Home-made chocolate is another speciality of the Nilgiris and Coonoor is no exception.
+You can get home-made chocolates on every other street of Coonoor and they are not to be missed.

 Coonoor is also famous for its horticulture and floriculture industries.
-Several rare species of Orchid and other flowering plants are grown and sold in Coonoor’s floriculture farms.
-Observing varieties which you cannot find anywhere else in the world serve as a fulfilling experience!
+Several rare species of orchids and other flowering plants are grown and sold in Coonoor’s floriculture farms.
+Observing varieties which you cannot find anywhere else in the world serves as a fulfilling experience!

 Built by the British, it started its service in the year 1908.
 Originally it came under the jurisdiction of the Madras Railway but has since been run by the Salem division of the Indian Railways.
 It still uses steam locomotives to power the trains, but plans have since been formulated to change them to diesel engines to save money and time.

 Being a hill station, Coonoor is best known for its climate.
 Winters get excessively cold, but summers are pretty mild as far as temperatures are concerned.
 As a traveller planning a trip to Coonoor, summer months are ideal.
-The monsoons see good rain and is not usually tourist season unless you are looking for the monsoon experience.
+The monsoon season sees good rain and is not usually the tourist season unless you are looking for the monsoon experience.

 Getting to Coonoor is pretty simple.
 Board a train from Coimbatore’s Gandhipuram bus stand to Mettupalayam and then you can board a train to Coonoor via the Nilgiri Mountain Railway.
-You have the option to board a direct bus to Ooty from Gandhipuram, and get off at Coonoor.
+You have the option to board a direct bus to Ooty from Gandhipuram and get off at Coonoor too.